Last updated: Apr 01, 2018

 13. Liability and indemnity

-e.
-Mapiq is authorised to engage third parties in the performance of the Agreement and to accept any liability limitation of that third party on behalf of the Client.
+- Mapiq is authorised to engage third parties in the performance of the agreement and to accept any liability limitation of that third party on behalf of the Client.

 14. Force majeure

-a.
-Deficiencies of Mapiq in the fulfilment of the Agreement cannot be imputed to Mapiq if the deficiencies are not attributable to Mapiqs fault and do not come to its account either under the law, the Agreement or under generally accepted understandings.
+- Deficiencies of Mapiq in the fulfilment of the agreement cannot be imputed to Mapiq if the deficiencies are not attributable to Mapiqs fault and do not come to its account either under the law, the agreement or under generally accepted understandings.

-b.
-Force majeure is in any case (but not limited to) understood to mean: non-delivery by the postal company, incomplete and/or delayed delivery by factory/importer, import and export bans, measures of Dutch and/or foreign governmental bodies that make performance of the Agreement onerous and/or more expensive than was envisaged when concluding the Agreement, walk-outs, traffic disruptions, loss or damage during transport, fire, theft, telecommunication failures/malfunctions in electronic messaging, the unexpected loss of third parties, business disruption, technical defects, transport problems, strike, the consequences of natural disasters, etc. All of this also applies where these difficulties occur with third parties engaged in the implementation of the Agreement by Mapiq.
+- Force majeure is in any case (but not limited to) understood to mean: non-delivery by the postal company, incomplete and/or delayed delivery by factory/importer, import and export bans, measures of Dutch and/or foreign governmental bodies that make performance of the agreement onerous and/or more expensive than was envisaged when concluding the agreement, walk-outs, traffic disruptions, loss or damage during transport, fire, theft, telecommunication failures/malfunctions in electronic messaging, the unexpected loss of third parties, business disruption, technical defects, transport problems, strike, the consequences of natural disasters, etc. All of this also applies where these difficulties occur with third parties engaged in the implementation of the agreement by Mapiq.

 16. Retention of title